 1938The Munich Agreement cedes the Sudetenland to Nazi Germany.

 1939Eleanor Rigby dies.
-This was real person whose name on a Liverpool, England, gravestone may have suggested the title to a song by The Beatles.
+This was a real person whose name on a Liverpool, England, gravestone may have suggested the title to the song by The Beatles.

 1943Chiang Kai-shek takes the oath of office as President of China.